TestOut Linux Pro Practice Test 2025 - Free Linux Pro Practice Questions and Study Guide

 Question: 1 / 400

-Which command is needed to delete a file in Linux?
+Which command can be used to verify the contents of a directory in Linux?

 rm